 Life Advice: Why It’s Best To Worry About Yourself & Not the Whole World

 There’s just so much seemingly wrong with the world.
-Knowing how to worry about yourself can easily take a back seat when there is so much that needs to be fixed.
+Taking timeto worry about yourself can easily take a back seat when there is so much that needs to be fixed.
 People need helping, relationships need mending, wrongs need righting.
 It isn’t hard for worry to generalize beyond ourselves to so much more.

 And there is certainly much to worry about these days.
 There seems not enough compassion and generosity, despite it mitigating stress, being good for our health and happiness, and making the world a better place.

-When your own life is overwhelming, it can be easy to forget how to worry about yourself – sometimes the very person who most deserves our attention.
+With all this worry about so many different things, it can be easy to forgetto worry about yourself – sometimes the very person who most deserves our attention.

-Sometimes it’s far easier to slip into the distraction of fixing other people’s problems (or at least thinking you are) than focussing on your own.
+Sometimes it’s far easier to slip into the distraction of fixing other people’s problems (or at least thinking you are) than focusingon your own.

 After all, it feels so much easier to see what others can’t see about themselves than to stay focused on yourself and what’s ahead of you.